maple3142/GDIndex/README.md

 6. Fill `refresh_token`, `root_folder_id` and other options on the top of the script.
 7. Deploy!

+### Using service accounts

+1. Create a service account, a corresponding service account key, and get the JSON from the [Google Cloud Platform console](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
+2. In the props object, replace the `service_account_json` value with the contents of the service account JSON file and set `service_account` to `true`.
+3. Make sure that the service account in question has access to the folder specified in `root_folder_id`
+4. Deploy

 ## Lite mode

 This mode will serve a simple nginx-like directory listing, and it only work with one drive. `upload` will be ignored in this mode.